satvikabhavanasi123-tech/supplier-management-ui/README.md

 3.Vite

+=>TO RUN THIS LOCALLY

+1.npm install
+2.npm run dev

 =>MAIN PURPOSE
 Built as part of a UX/UI internship assignment to demonstrate understanding of user flow, clarity in interface design, and efficient status tracking for food-safety supplier queries.